artemsoldatov/artemsoldatov/README.md

 👋 `Hey there!
 I’m Artem Soldatov, a Web Developer who strives to build efficient and scalable web solutions.`

-💻 `I work with PHP, JavaScript, Go, and Python, along with all the related technologies and tools that bring projects to life.`
+💻 `I work with PHP, JavaScript, Go, Python, along with all the related technologies and tools that bring projects to life.`

 🚀 `Always curious and excited to stay up-to-date with the latest tech, I’m all about continuous growth and innovation.`